 The Real Challenge with Size in regards to Dynamics AX Performance

-If you are new to why size changes so much, than I’d like to explain it.
+If you are new to why size changes so much then I’d like to explain it.
 See, all data retrieval algorithms share a very important assumption, which is the amount of data that must be retrieved.
 The algorithms become incorrect when the size is not within the expected range.
-In Dynamics AX, you not only must worry about the database, but also the code which performs according to the amount of data that it is handling.
+In Dynamics AX, you not only must worry about the database but also the code which performs according to the amount of data that it is handling.
 This can drive somebody crazy if they get the database performing well but ignore the code.

 But size is always changing and going up in the long-term

 That’s why I say that size is like the ultimate opponent.
 Just when you get AX all tuned and running well, it will hit a certain size, and things will go slow again.
 This is the central paradox of performance.
 You are always adjusting the inputs into data retrieval algorithms through things like indexes, partitions, compression, statistics, etc. Thus, we get to the real question with size and how to manage it.

 The real challenge with the size is at what point do all the standard mechanisms for database retrieval become too expensive